nikomatsakis/babysteps/babysteps/_posts/2021-05-01-aic-vision-docs.md

 title: "[AiC] Vision Docs!"
 ---

 The [Async Vision Doc][vd] effort has been going now for [about 6 weeks](https://blog.rust-lang.org/2021/03/18/async-vision-doc.html).
-It's been a fun ride, and I've learned a lot since then.
+It's been a fun ride, and I've learned a lot.
 It seems like a good time to take a step back and start talking a bit about the vision doc structure and the process.
 In this post, I'm going to focus on the role that I see vision docs playing in Rust's planning and decision making, particularly as compared to RFCs.

 [vd]: https://rust-lang.github.io/wg-async-foundations/vision.html